mossblaser/recipe_grid/docs/source/index.rst

    tutorial.rst

-Once you've made it through the tutorial, the following reference covers the complete set of Recipe Grid tools and language features:
+Once you've made it through the tutorial, the following reference documentation covers the remaining details of the recipe grid language and command line tools.

 .. toctree::
    :maxdepth: 1